Maori healers have known about the special properties of manuka for centuries. It was a tree for many purposes; a first aid kit instantly at hand.

-A more convenient way to experience rongoā is to buy a tube of ManukaRx® ointment, which harnesses the medicinal qualities of New Zealand manuka oil.
+A more convenient way to perhaps experience rongoā is to buy a tube of ManukaRx® ointment, which harnesses the qualities of New Zealand manuka oil.

 ManukaRx® ointment can be part of your daily or nightly routine.
 You can use it as lip balm or to keep heels and elbows in good condition.
 It can even be used as a cuticle cream.

-The ointment is also a multi-tasker for skin problems, including:
+The ointment is also a multi-tasker for all minor skin concerns, including:

 - Skin abrasions and minor cuts that are at risk of infection